fithisux/awesome-windows-foss/README.md

 * [Fermi Tracker](http://famitracker.com/downloads.php) - FamiTracker is a free windows tracker for producing music for the NES/Famicom-systems.
 The interface is based on MadTracker and should be easy to use if you've been using trackers before. *Source available*

 * [OpenMT](https://github.com/OpenMPT/openmpt/) - OpenMPT is a powerful audio application that makes writing music fun, easy and efficient.
 [BSD-3-Clause-Modification]

+* [VirtualDub](https://www.virtualdub.org/) - VirtualDub is a video capture/processing utility for 32-bit and 64-bit Windows platforms.
+[GPL-2.0-only]

+* [MPC-HC](https://mpc-hc.org/) - An extremely light-weight, open source media player for Windows.
+[GPL-3.0-only]

+* [Camstudio V2] (https://camstudio.org/) - CamStudio is a desktop software for Windows computers that can record all on-screen video and audio activity.
+[GPL-2.0-or-later]

 ## Gaming ##